colorful line illustration of young people holding phones

 Twenty-something Gen Zers are shopping for homes already.
 And let me tell you — they’re not doing the tiny house thing.
 They want 2,000+ sq ft and are willing to buy a fixer-upper at a lower price to get it.

-Whereas millennials wanted to focus solely on their education then enter the workforce after college, Gen Zers are already working.
+Whereas millennials wanted to focus solely on their education and then enter the workforce after college, Gen Zers are already working.
+About 10 percent of them are working full time, earning $229B in FT employment wages, according to Influencer Marketing Hub.
 They’re not trying to follow in the footsteps of the 13 percent of millennials who didn’t even have jobs until after they were in their twenties.

 Here’s another interesting tidbit: Nearly half of Gen Zers (46 percent) have already joined the gig economy to maximize their earning potential and get the things they want.